-(i) Code of Corporate Governanceis the overarching documentprepared in line with the seven good governance principlesdeveloped by the Chartered Institute for Public Finance andAccountancy (CIPFA) and the Society of Local authority ChiefExecutives (SOLACE) in their publication 'Delivering GoodGovernance in Local Government framework'.The Code underpins the good governance processes in providingclarity and consistent approach to assessment to ensure soundgovernance and improvement that Members can rely asguardians of the public purse. (ii) Substitute Committee Members - the proposal to include a rule in Committee and Scrutiny Procedure Rules was to allow for permitted substitute Committee Members provided they met one of the six criteria.
-A substitute system would help to preserve political balance on committees and ensure all groups the ability to ensure their views are properly and fully represented in the decision making process. (iii) Public Questions at Full Council - the proposal was that as a matter of respect for the public questioner, and so that the proceedings are clear and transparent, particularly to those watching on the webcast, that members of the public should be allowed to read out their question at the Council meeting. (iv) Scrutiny Committees Size and Membership of Task and Finish Group - it is recommended that the size of Scrutiny Committees should be included in the Scrutiny Procedures Rules (Rule1) and the recommendation from the Constitution Committee was that the size of Scrutiny Committee should be 9.
-The Constitution Committee also considered the current provisions relating to the size and membership of Task and Finish Groups, and proposed that the Scrutiny Procedure Rules 1 and 2 be amended to allow that the membership of Task and Finish groups may include any non-Executive Elected Members, subject to a maximum of nine Members on each Task and Finish group, and that non-Councillors may be invited to participate in Task and Finish inquiries as expert advisors to a Task and Finish group. (v) Planning Committee Delegations - following a review by the Planning Committee a number of amendments has been considered and were now being recommended by the Constitution Committee for adoption by full Council
+(i) Code of Corporate Governance is the overarching document prepared in line with the seven good governance principles developed by the Chartered Institute for Public Finance and Accountancy (CIPFA) and the Society of Local authority Chief Executives (SOLACE) in their publication 'Delivering Good Governance in Local Government framework'.

+The Code underpins the good governance processes in providing clarity and consistent approach to assessment to ensure sound governance and improvement that Members can rely as guardians of the public purse.

+- (ii) Substitute Committee Members the proposal to include a rule in Committee and Scrutiny Procedure Rules was to allow for permitted substitute Committee Members provided they met one of the six criteria.
+A substitute system would help to preserve political balance on committees and ensure all groups the ability to ensure their views are properly and fully represented in the decision making process. - (iii) Public Questions at Full Council the proposal was that as a matter of respect for the public questioner, and so that the proceedings are clear and transparent, particularly to those watching on the webcast, that members of the public should be allowed to read out their question at the Council meeting. - (iv) Scrutiny Committees Size and Membership of Task and Finish Group - it is recommended that the size of Scrutiny Committees should be This document is available in Welsh / Mae'r ddogfen hon ar gael yn Gymraeg included in the Scrutiny Procedures Rules (Rule1) and the recommendation from the Constitution Committee was that the size of Scrutiny Committee should be 9.

+The Constitution Committee also considered the current provisions relating to the size and membership of Task and Finish Groups, and proposed that the Scrutiny Procedure Rules 1 and 2 be amended to allow that the membership of Task and Finish groups may include any non-Executive Elected Members, subject to a maximum of nine Members on each Task and Finish group, and that non-Councillors may be invited to participate in Task and Finish inquiries as expert advisors to a Task and Finish group.

+(v) Planning Committee Delegations - following a review by the Planning Committee a number of amendments has been considered and were now being recommended by the Constitution Committee for adoption by full Council